collingreen/djeroku/README.md

     git push staging master

-Heroku will take this and do all its crazy magic to compile it
-#nto your application 'slug'.
-After a couple minutes, the command
-will finish and you can go to your-staging-app-name.herokuapp.com and see it.
+Heroku will take this and do all its crazy magic to compile it into your application 'slug'.
+After a couple minutes, the command will finish and you can go to your-staging-app-name.herokuapp.com and see it.
 You'll probably need to run the following first:
     heroku run python manage.py syncdb